flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 To program Cell, IBM and Sony shipped separate development suites, IBM ones targeted non-restrictive environments like Linux (and OtherOS), while Sony's tools explicitly targeted the PS3's GameOS as the only execution environment.

 Having said that, IBM distributed the **IBM Cell SDK** package for free [@games-cell_programming].
-It includes the **GCC toolchain** modified to generate PPU and SPU binaries, allowing to development in C, C++, Fortran and assembly.
+It includes the **GCC toolchain** modified to generate PPU and SPU binaries, allowing development in C, C++, Fortran and assembly.
 It's also cross-platform, enabling to compile code from other equipment (like an x86 PC).
 The SDK also included low-level libraries to facilitate SIMD mathematical operations and SPU-PPU management.
 Finally, it bundled a fork of **Eclipse** IDE.

 To ease the complexity of Cell development, IBM also developed another short-lived compiler called **XLCL** that compiles **OpenCL** code (C/C++ variant for parallelised computations) for the PPU and SPU.
 Though this was only distributed through IBM's Alphawork's channel, meaning it remained experimental.